Generalization and Robustness of the Tilted Empirical Risk: The KL-Regularized TERM Problem for Unbounded Loss Functions

-We next provide a parametric upper bound on the tilted generalization error of the tilted Gibbs posterior. \begin{theorem} Under Assumption~\ref{Ass: bounded loss}, the expected generalization error of the tilted Gibbs posterior satisfies
+\end{proposition} We next provide a parametric upper bound on the tilted generalization error of the tilted Gibbs posterior. \begin{theorem} Under the same Assumptions, cases (a) and (b) in Theorem~\ref{thm:|gen|_bound_unbounded_case}, the expected tilted generalization error of the tilted Gibbs posterior satisfies

-\end{theorem} Similar to Corollary~\ref{cor: expected |gen|}, we derive the following upper bound on the absolute value of the expected tilted generalization error of the tilted generalization error. \begin{corollary} Under the same assumptions in Theorem~\ref{thm: tilted gibbs gen}, the absolute value of the expected tilted generalization error of the tilted Gibbs posterior satisfies
+\end{theorem} \textbf{Convergence rate:} If $\gamma=O(1/n)$, then we obtain a convergence rate of $O(n^{-\epsilon})$ for the upper bound on the tilted generalization error of the tilted Gibbs posterior.

-\end{corollary} \begin{remark}[Convergence rate] If $\gamma=O(1/n)$, then we obtain a theoretical bound on the convergence rate of $O(1/n)$ for the upper bound on the tilted generalization error of the tilted Gibbs posterior. \end{remark} \begin{remark}[Discussion of $\gamma$] From the upper bound in Theorem~\ref{thm: tilted gibbs gen}, we can observe that under $\gamma\rightarrow 0$ and Assumption~\ref{Ass: bounded loss}, the upper bound converges to the upper bound on the Gibbs posterior~\citep{aminian2021exact}.
-For positive tilt $(\gamma>0)$, and sufficient large value of $n$, the upper bound in Theorem~\ref{thm: tilted gibbs gen}, can be tighter than the upper bound on the Gibbs posterior. \end{remark}
+\textbf{Comparison with the Gibbs posterior:} Our results offer several advantages over the prior work in \citet{aminian2021exact}.
+While Theorem~3 in their work establishes an $O(1/n)$ upper bound on the expected tilted generalization error of the Gibbs posterior, it requires the strong assumption of sub-Gaussian loss functions.
+In contrast, we achieve the same $O(1/n)$ convergence rate under the weaker condition of bounded second moments (when $\epsilon=1$) for the tilted Gibbs posterior.
+Additionally, our analysis extends to loss functions with bounded $(1+\epsilon)$-th moments for some $\epsilon\in(0,1]$, a scenario not addressed in the Gibbs posterior framework.